yancong222/aacl-2026-tasty/README.md

 _Judging the judge: Can LLMs track attitude-holders in predicates of personal taste?_ Cong, Yan.
 2026, AACL-IJCNLP, Findings.

 A suite of hypothesis-driven tests and datasets exploring LLM-as-judge when annotating subjective content.
+Please contact cong4 at purdue dot edu if you have any questions about the datasets.

 Datasets were created based on: